wjoell/accessible-accordions-csuc2023/README.md

 * [Inclusive Components](https://inclusive-components.design/) — Heydon Pickering’s book and examples
 * [HTTP203 - DOM ready events considered harmful](https://www.youtube.com/watch?v=_iq1fPjeqMQ&list=PLNYkxOF6rcIAKIQFsNbV0JDws_G_bnNo9&index=6) — Jake Archibald and Cassie Evans talk about how `DOMContentLoaded` doesn’t do that what you might think it does.

+## Accessibility Testing Tools

+Aside from the excellent accessibility developer tools built right into [Chrome](https://developer.chrome.com/docs/devtools/accessibility/reference/) and [Firefox](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/), below are a few tools I reach for when testing for accessibility issues.

+* [TPGArc](https://www.tpgarc.com/) — Affordable and excellent tool for ongoing monitoring of a targeted set of page templates and/or components.
+* [Deque aXe](https://www.deque.com/axe/) — Feature-rich browser extension for inspecting and analyzing accessibility issues.
+* [Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) — Free tool from the Paciello Group that helps test foreground/background color contrast for AA and AAA WCAG conformance.

 ## People I Read and Follow

 Far from complete, this is a list of folks whom I continue to learn from and whose work I admire.